Vodafone offers 99% population coverage in the UK. Find out about Vodafone’s network coverage and their new 5G mobile service.

-Vodafone’s 3G network offers download speeds of up to 42Mbit/s using dual-carrier HSPA+ technology.
-They offer 99% population coverage on their 3G network:
+Vodafone’s 3G mobile network offers download speeds of up to 42Mbit/s using dual-carrier HSPA+ technology.
+There’s 99% population coverage on Vodafone’s 3G network:

 Vodafone’s 4G network launched in 2013, offering high-speed internet connectivity that can rival fibre broadband.
-The 4G network supports up to Category 9 LTE download speeds (up to 450Mbit/s), but actual speeds in practice will normally be closer to 25-35Mbit/s.
+Vodafone’s 4G network supports Category 9 LTE download speeds (up to 450Mbit/s), but actual download speeds can vary in practice (normally being closer to 25-35Mbit/s).

 At the time of writing, Vodafone says they have 99% population coverage on 4G.
 You can check the coverage in your area through Vodafone’s online coverage map: